Qube Money Review 2023

 Does Qube cost money?

-Qube’s Basic plan is completely free, but if you want to upgrade, it’ll cost you.
-So as you think about signing up for an account, consider which features are essential for you.
+Qube’s Basic plan is free, but it’ll cost you if you want to upgrade.
+So, as you think about signing up for an account, consider which features are essential.

 What bank does Qube Money use?

-Qube partners with Choice Financial Group, which is a North Dakota-based FDIC-insured financial institution.
+Qube partners with Choice Financial Group, a North Dakota-based FDIC-insured financial institution.
+So you get the security of a bank with the features of a digital envelope budgeting system.

 How do you use Qube Money?